fbpx

 The Real Estate agent will call you and say that the seller has reviewed the offer and not accepted it – but has given you a counter.

 In reality, you should have been thinking about your counteroffer strategy before making an initial offer.
-There is always a good chance that the real estate agent will come back to you with a counteroffer from the seller, and if you’re not ready to react quickly, you might miss out on the window of opportunity to give your own counteroffer.
+There is always a good chance that the real estate agent will come back to you with a counteroffer from the seller, and if you’re not ready to react quickly, you might miss out on the window of opportunity to give your counteroffer.

 If you don’t get the counteroffer, you might be slightly disappointed, but it’s actually good news.
 It means that the seller might be interested in your offer, which, in turn, means you’re in with a chance to win the property.

-So what do you do when you get a counteroffer?
+So, what do you do when you get a counteroffer?

 If the counteroffer is slightly higher than your original offer but still well below your walk-away price, just accept it.
 Remember, you’re here to buy a house, not to get the rock-bottom price.

 If the counteroffer is much higher than you’re comfortable with, you can also give a counteroffer.
 For example, you might offer to split the difference between your original offer and the counter from the seller.
-If they still don’t accept this, you can increase your offer or throw in a non-monetary item like offering to decrease or increase the settlement time, finance and building and pest.
+If they still don’t accept this, you can increase your offer or throw in a non-monetary item like offering to decrease or increase the settlement time, finance and, building and pest.

 prepare your counter offer house